Amarok79/Amarok.Events/README.md

 For raising the event, one simply calls **Invoke(**..**)** on the *event source*.
 Here you supply the event argument that is forwarded to all event handler.

-Next, a consumer of the service can subscribe to the event, as following:
+Next, a consumer of the service can subscribe to the event.
+It just have to call **Subscribe(..)** on the *event* that is made public by the

 	FooServiceImpl serviceImpl = new FooServiceImpl();
 	IFooService service = serviceImpl;